Beef Cattle Rules & Regulations

 IMPORTANT DATES AND REMINDERS

-Blocking Chutes:$40 - Chutes are avaliable to purchase for exhibitors with three (3) or more head stabled.
+Blocking Chutes:$50 - Chutes are avaliable to purchase for exhibitors with three (3) or more head stabled.

-Move in - Tie Outs:Tie outs will NOT be available until Monday October 30, 2023, after 8:00 AM
+Move in - Tie Outs:Tie outs will not be available until Monday November 3, 2025, after 8:00 AM.

 Move Out: